 David Gordon (chair) is an emeritus professor at the University of Wisconsin-Eau Claire, where he chaired the Communication & Journalism Department from 1997-2002.
 Earlier, he was a faculty member and administrator at Emerson College in Boston, the University of Miami (FL) and Northwestern University.
-Dave is the senior author of Controversies in Media Ethics, a textbook whose third edition was published in 2011.
-Before entering academia, he spent five years as a reporter for the Wisconsin State Journal in Madison and three years as an administrative assistant to the mayor of Madison.
-Dave is the 2016-2017 president of the International Society of Weekly Newspaper Editors and co-adviser of the UW-Eau Claire chapter of the Society of Professional Journalists.
+Dave is the senior author of Controversies in Media Ethics, a textbook now in its third edition.
+Before entering academia, he spent five years as a reporter for the Wisconsin State Journal in Madison and three years as an administrative assistant to the city’s mayor.
+He is the 2016-2017 president of the International Society of Weekly Newspaper Editors and co-adviser of the UW-Eau Claire chapter of the Society of Professional Journalists.

 Mike Huggins retired as Eau Claire City Manager in 2011 with more than 30 years of senior executive experience in local government management and community planning.
 He is on the board of Clear Vision Eau Claire, a 501(c)(3) citizen leadership and public engagement organization he helped found in 2007, and serves on the national board of E-Democracy.org.
-Mike teaches an honors course, “Community Leadership: Moving From Talk to Action,” at the University of Wisconsin-Eau Claire, and holds M.A. degrees in public administration and urban planning from the University of Kansas.
+Mike teaches an honors course, “Community Leadership: Moving From Talk to Action,” at the University of Wisconsin-Eau Claire, and holds M.A. degrees in public administration and in urban planning from the University of Kansas.

 Robbie Joern (shown with her grandson) brings to the Board an extensive list of nonprofit organization experience, with particular interests in homelessness, human trafficking, immigration and poverty.
 She recently retired as Coordinator of Mission & Outreach at Spirit Lutheran Church, and before the merger that created the church held a similar position at the former First Lutheran Church.
 Her duties included producing bi-annual “Community Conversations” that covered such topics as Understanding Islam, Bullying Awareness and Racism in the Chippewa Valley.